Simulating quantum field theories on continuous-variable quantum computers: Towards quantum field theory

 \section{Towards quantum field theory}

-Given the ability to perform real-time dynamics on a single quantum mechanical state, continuous variable models of quantum computing open up interesting avenues to explore from the perspective of field theory.
+Given the ability to perform real-time dynamics on a single quantum-mechanical state, continuous-variable models of quantum computing open up interesting avenues to explore from the perspective of field theory.
 Both fundamental and effective quantum fields are of paramount importance in many aspects of physics, in particular in particle physics and the Standard Model.
 Many phenomena, such as strong coupling effects in gauge theory, quantum tunnelling, phase-transitions and other dynamical processes are very hard to study analytically and quantum computing promises to become an important tool, as proposed in the work of References~\cite{Jordan:2011ci,Jordan:2012xnu,Jordan:2014tma,Jordan_2018,Abel:2020qzm,Abel:2020ebj,PhysRevA.105.012412} (see References~\cite{Klco:2018zqz} for a more recent review).

-The reason that the continuous variable method of quantum computing is an attractive platform for such studies is that fields can be encoded without need for explicitly digitising the field value itself.
+The reason that the continuous-variable method of quantum computing is an attractive platform for such studies is that fields can be encoded without need for explicitly digitising the field value itself.
 One can instead simply use the continuous variables to stand for field values.
 This will turn out to be a great simplification because it then allows the kinetic terms in the field theory Hamiltonian to be constructed using a much smaller number of simple Gaussian gates.

 This Section will demonstrate that this can be implemented by outlining a framework for real scalar field theory in 1+1 dimensions.
-The time dimension will as for the quantum mechanical system be encapsulated by the Trotterised evolution.
+The time dimension will as for the quantum-mechanical system be encapsulated by the Trotterised evolution.
 This is to be accompanied by a single space dimension which is discretised in $M$ qumodes.
 The expectation values of the fields $\langle \varphi\rangle $ at each point in space will be encoded in the value of the $\langle \hat x\rangle $ value on each qumode.
 In order to avoid confusion the single physical space-dimension will be denoted $r$, and it will be discretised using a one-dimensional lattice of spacing $a$.
 Thus the field at the \nth{k} space position, \beq r_k~=~ r_0 + k \, a ~~~;~~~~k=1\ldots M~, \eeq where $r_0$ is a constant fiducial value, is described by the \nth{k} qumode: \beq \varphi (r_k) ~=~ \hat x_k~. \eeq For a space interval $ r\in [-L/2,L/2]$ we have $a= L/M$.